downplay/downdrop/README.md

 );
 ```

-The implementation details of onDrag, onOver and onDrop, and how they might modify state to provide visual feedback, are left up to the developer.
-More complete reference implementations are provided in the [examples](https://github.com/downplay/downdrop/tree/master/examples/source/examples) but this render example shows off the simple nature of the provided primitives.
+The implementation details of onDrag, onOver and onDrop, and how they might modify state to provide visual feedback, are left to the developer.
+More complete reference implementations are provided in the [examples](https://github.com/downplay/downdrop/tree/master/examples/source/examples) but this render example shows off the simplistic nature of the supplied primitives.

 ## Installation